By March 12, 1911 John C. Ryan had been developing parts of Fort Worth for twenty years: Washington Heights, Prospect

 The Cobb-Harris brick company supplied the interlocking tile.

-The house was designed in Mediterranean revival style with many building materials imported from Italy.
+The house was designed in Mediterranean revival style.
+Many of its building materials were imported from Italy.
 Architect Nicholais knew a thing or two about Italian style: He was a native of Italy.

 Nicholais had been a student of the Society of Beaux-Arts Architects in 1909.

 The seven blocks of Elizabeth Boulevard have only forty-four homes, several of them designed by architect Wiley Clarkson.
 At 2517 Ryan Place Drive, this was Clarkson’s own house (1928).

 The entry gates (west gates shown in top photo) at each end of Elizabeth Boulevard were designed by Sanguinet and Staats.
 The larger piers of the east gates (middle photo) have been replaced with street lamps since the 1911 sketch.
 Bottom photo shows the gates on 6th Avenue at Jessamine Street.

 The house at 1112 was the first built on Elizabeth Boulevard, finished in 1911.
 Note the hitching post.